sunilw/sw-generator-angular/README.md

 	  * grunt-concurrent

-Bower will automatically install these for you when you run 'yo simplesite'.
+These will be automatically installed  for you when you run 'yo simplesite'.
 You also need sass and compass installed.

+You will need to be running compass

 ## Recent Changes